seakhtar/nsf-sbir/_timeline/step-1.md

 - Your company must be a small business located in the United States.
 - At least 50% of your company’s equity must be owned by U.S. citizens or permanent residents, and all funded work needs to take place in the United States (including work done by consultants and contractors).
-- The project’s Principal Investigator (tech lead) must be legally employed at least 20 hours a week by the company seeking funding.
+- The project’s principal investigator (tech lead) must be legally employed at least 20 hours a week by the company seeking funding.
 The PI doesn’t need any advanced degrees.
 - The PI needs to commit to at least one month (173 hours) of work on a funded project per six months of project duration.

+For more detailed information, check out our [Eligibility Guide](https://www.sbir.gov/sites/default/files/elig_size_compliance_guide.pdf).

 **Criteria**